-It is a valuable tool in certain children with catastrophic epilepsy.
-About a quarter of the people who go on it get good control of the seizures.
-The problem is that the safety of the diet for long-term use is in question.
-It's a starvation diet.
 The brain is tricked into thinking that you're starving to death so that you wind up with decreased calorie intake.
 It makes the brain burn ketones instead of glucose (sugar from food) and your seizures are controlled.
 But it can slow down the growth of children.
-And you can't eat a high-fat diet for a long time.
-We already know the dangerous long-term consequences of eating a high-fat diet in adults.
+In addition, you can't eat a high-fat diet for a long time because of the dangerous long-term consequences of eating a high-fat diet in adults.

-So the ketogenic diet is a reasonable alternative to intractable epilepsy.
-But I'm reluctant to use it in adults.
-Besides, it's such an unpalatable diet that probably only young kids can stay on it, since they have no choice in what they eat because their parents make their meals.
+The ketogenic diet can be a reasonable alternative to intractable epilepsy.
+It is not recommended for adults.
+It's such an unpalatable diet that probably only young kids can stay on it, since they have no choice in what they eat because their parents make their meals.

-I actually think that that this approach is overhyped.
-I don't doubt that radiation can destroy the focus of a seizure.
-But the problem is that it can also damage the brain cells around it.
+While radiation can destroy the focus of a seizure, it can also damage the brain cells around it.
 Even though these radiation beams are focused, no matter how carefully you aim them, the radiation will still scatter.
 These beams are not like a laser.
 They're not as precise as surgery.
-And we're talking about brain surgery, where a few millimeters can make all the difference in the world.

-So I think it should be considered in some cases, such as in people who have lesions that need to be removed but who aren't suitable for surgery.
-But I don't think that it's a good substitute for standard surgery.
+While it should be considered in some cases, such as in people who have lesions that need to be removed but who aren't suitable for surgery, it is not a good substitute for standard surgery.

 What New Epilepsy Treatment Approaches Are on the Horizon?